Facelift Surgery and Facial Paralysis

 The overall risk of permanent facial nerve paralysis in standard rhytidectomy is between 0.53% to 2.6%.
 There have been very few reports in the literature regarding the risk for facial nerve injury associated with more invasive face lift procedures.
 The “short-flap SMAS rhytidectomy” significantly limits the risk for facial nerve injury by limiting facial subcutaneous and SMAS dissection.

 1 Excerpts from Azizzadeh et al: “Master Techniques in Facial Rejuvenation”

 Learn More About the Facelift with Dr. Azizzadeh

 Learn More About Facelift for Bell’s Palsy and Facial Paralysis

 Dr. Azizzadeh is a Harvard-trained facial plastic and reconstructive surgeon with many years of facelift surgery experience.
 He is available to conduct an evaluation to determine if a patient is a good candidate for Bell’s palsy, facial paralysis, or other issues that limit facial muscle movement.
-To request a free consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.
+To request a consultation with Dr. Azizzadeh, please contact us online or call us today at (310) 657-2203.

 Request your consultation with Dr. Azizzadeh today

 Call us at (310) 657-2203 to schedule an appointment.Schedule a Consultation